United Methodist Hymnal

 Top of Page

-Compiled by Tim Vermande, webservant, Lynn Swedberg, disability consultant, with assistance from members of the UMAMD (Jackson Day, Evy McDonald, Eric Pridmore, Deb Wade, Robert Walker, Nancy Webb), and other members of the United Methodist Committee on DisAbility Ministries from various sources.
-10/2013
+Compiled by Tim Vermande, webservant, Lynn Swedberg, disability consultant, with assistance from members of the UMAMD (Jackson Day, Evy McDonald, Eric Pridmore, Deb Wade, Robert Walker, Nancy Webb), and other members of the committee from various sources.
+July 2018.

 Download this article